siegebell/vsc-prettify-symbols-mode/README.md

 *Tip: [submit new issues on github](https://github.com/siegebell/vsc-prettify-symbols-mode/issues)*
 * You can write bad regular expressions that break substitutions and you will not get an error message.
+* The substitutions sometimes get into an inconsistent state when editing.
+To resolve, reenable prettify-symbols-mode -- this will cause the whole document to be reparsed.

 ## Examples
 [See the wiki for more examples &hyphen; and contribute your own!](https://github.com/siegebell/vsc-prettify-symbols-mode/wiki)